et-com/etcom/lessons/github/jekyll.md

 ## Setting up Jekyll locally

 The great thing about using Jekyll is that, once it is all setup, you can develop locally and then push your content to GitHub.
+Additionally, with the built-in auto-regeneration, you can see your changes almost instantly on your local build (which is pretty much awesome when you're working)

-This part is a little more technical and I haven't refined the process for prime time (so we will have to work through this together)
+This part is a little more technical and I haven't refined the process for prime time (so we will have to work through this together).

 ### What are the prerequisites?